 Deep learning a subset of machine learning, has delivered super-human accuracy in a variety of practical uses in the past decade.
 From revolutionizing customer experience, machine translation, language recognition, autonomous vehicles, computer vision, text generation, speech understanding, and a multitude of other AI applications .

-The “traditional” types of deep learning incorporates a different mix of feed-forward modules (frequently convolutional neural networks) and recurrent neural networks (now and then with memory units, such as LSTM or MemNN ).
-These deep learning models are restricted in their capacity to “reason”, for example to do long chains of deductions, or streamlining a method to land at an answer.
-The quantity of steps in a computation is restricted by the quantity of layers in feed-forward nets, and by the time-span a recurrent neural network will recollect things.
+The “traditional” types of deep learning incorporate a different mix of feed-forward modules (frequently convolutional neural networks) and recurrent neural networks (now and then with memory units, such as LSTM or MemNN ).
+These deep learning models are restricted in their capacity to “reason”, for example, to do long chains of deductions, or streamlining a method to land at an answer.
+The quantity of steps in computation is restricted by the number of layers in feed-forward nets, and by the time-span, a recurrent neural network will recollect things.

 Most importantly there is the absence of common sense.
 Deep learning models might be the best at perceiving patterns.
 Yet they cannot comprehend what the patterns mean, and considerably less reason about them.
 To empower deep learning models to reason, we have to change their structure in order for them to not create a single output (i.e. the interpretability of an image, the translation of a paragraph, etc.), yet as to deliver an entire arrangement of alternative outputs (i.e. different ways a sentence can be translated).
 This is what energy base models are intended to do: give you a score for every conceivable configuration of the variables to be construed.